-Unexpected synergy between two cancer-linked proteins offers hope for personalised cancer therapyAugust 6th, 2013 in Cancer /
+Unexpected synergy between two cancer-linked proteins offers hope for personalised cancer therapyAugust 6, 2013 in Medicine & Health / Cancer

 A team of scientists from A*STAR's Institute of Molecular and Cell Biology (IMCB) have discovered a new biomarker which will help physicians predict how well cancer patients respond to cancer drugs.
 Having the means to identify patients who are most likely to benefit from currently available cancer drugs not only reduces substantially the healthcare cost for the patient, it could mean saving precious lives by getting the right drugs to the right patient at the onset of the treatment.
 This study published and featured on August cover of the Journal of Clinical Investigation will boost the development of personalised medicine in cancer care and therapy.